-- 1. Push the "SELECT" button and "RESET" button together for at least two seconds. - 2.
-When the hour digits start flashing, push the "RESET" button to set the hours.
+- Push the "SELECT" button and "RESET" button together for at two seconds, the hour digits will start flashing. - 2.
+Push the "RESET" button to set the hours.

 - 3. Push the "SELECT" button, and the minute digits will start flashing. - 4.
 Push the "RESET" button to set the minute digits. - 5.
 Push the "SELECT" button and then release it to start the clock.